JML Tutorial - Inheriting Specifications

 1 verification failure

-In test(), only the properties of a T_Polygon are known; after all, any kind of T_Polygon instance might have been passed in.
-But in test2(), we know it is a Square, so the assertions pass now.
+In test(), only the properties of a T_Polygon are known; after all, any kind of T_Polygon instance might have been passed in as an argument.

-We can also check the type of the input T_Polygon.
-If we know it is a Square then we can prove the more specific properties.
-This version verifies fine:
+We can also check the type of the input T_Polygon with a Java statement.
+If openjml knows that the argument is a Square then openjml can prove the more specific properties.
+So, the following version verifies:

 // openjml --esc T_PolyTest2.java T_Polygon.java